 Preparing Lunches

-Check with your daycare to see if they will provide meals for your child.
-This may be an additional cost.
-Or, it may be included in your tuition!
-If not, make preparing lunches part of your dinnertime routine.
-You may be able to package up leftovers for your lunch and pull together a quick sandwich for your kid(s).
-When you do your grocery haul on the weekends (may I recommend grocery delivery to save time), items that you buy in bulk, like crackers, cheez-its, or cookies, you can break down into smaller packages.
+When you do your grocery haul on the weekends (I recommend using grocery delivery to save time), items that you buy in bulk, such as crackers, Cheez-Its, or cookies, can be broken down into smaller packages.
 This can help you quickly grab them and add them to a lunch bag.
 For a brief period, we subscribed to a toddler meal delivery service to make it simpler to serve meals to our toddler.

 Preparing Bottles

-Managing Groceries and Meals
+Groceries and Meal Planning

 Pumping Schedule